buttermilk-crypto/unity/unity-encoding/README.md

 ## "But it looks like a bunch of arrays!"

 Yes, that's right.
 Unity-encoded JSON leverages JSON arrays as the fundamental data-structure.
-The ubiquitous JSON Object is only found in one use case, that is, for attributes of an array.
+The ubiquitous JSON Object is only found in one case, that is, for attributes of an array.

-Going further, every array has a name token in the first slot; there are no anonymous or unnamed arrays.
+Going further, every array has a *name* token in the first slot; there are no anonymous or unnamed arrays.

-What this basically means is that Unity-encoding supports or implements both the Element and Attribute parts of XML Infoset.
+What this basically means is that the Unity-encoding supports or implements both the Element and Attribute parts of XML Infoset, which are the most important parts.

 https://www.w3.org/TR/2004/REC-xml-infoset-20040204/

 Which JSON does not.
 This is the critically important difference.
-By supporting Elements and Attributes, we can do many things JSON by itself cannot do.
+By supporting Elements and Attributes Infoset, we can do many things JSON by itself cannot do.

 ## Tooling

-In this package are a few tools to start the conversation about Unity-encoding.
+In this package are a few tools to start the conversation about the Unity encoding.

 The org.unityencoding.tree.model package contains a tree data structure for representing Unity (JSON) data.